611 West Wade Hampton Blvd.

 Sitting next to the only BMW manufacturing plant in the United States, this unique site is the only BMW museum in North America and offers visitors a chace to travel down BMW's legendary past and glimpse its future.
 Visitors can experience the creation of a Z3 roadster, from start to finish, while at this site or enjoy dining at the onsite cafe.
 Daily plant and museum tours are available.

-Hollywild Animal Park is a beautiful zoo located about 20 miles (32 kilometers) north-east of Greenville.
+Hollywild Animal Park is a wildlife conservancy located about 20 miles (32 kilometers) north-east of Greenville in the small town of Inman.
 The park has designated areas for feeding animals and a safari ride that meanders through the 70-acre (28-hectare) property.
 This unique park earned its name by creating one of the most successful animal talent agencies in the country and houses a number of creatures that have made it on the big-screen in both film and television.
+In fact, Hollywild has 'Tank,' the only 'working' rhinoceros in showbiz.

 Pampered all-inclusive vacations for families in Greenville and other parts of the western Carolinas.